iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 ---

-## Target buyers and users

-The primary buyer is unlikely to be an individual developer.

-The most likely buyers are:

-- Head of Engineering
-- Head of Data / AI
-- Chief Technology Officer (CTO)
-- Platform Engineering lead
-- Security or Risk lead for AI-enabled products
-- Delivery or Solutions lead in a consultancy building AI systems for clients

-The user base is broader and includes:

-- software engineers
-- machine learning engineers
-- technical project managers
-- product managers
-- Quality Assurance (QA)
-- risk and compliance reviewers
-- client-facing delivery leads

----

 ## Architecture and build direction

 From a technical perspective, I am shaping this as a modular Python-first back end with a modern front end.